 About version management

-Learn about version management for the Braze SDK, so your app can stay up-to-date with the latest features and quality improvements.
-Because older versions of the SDK may not receive the latest patch, bugfix, or support, we recommend always keeping your it up-to-date as a part of your ongoing development lifecycle.
+Learn about version management for the Braze SDK, so your app can stay up to date with the latest features and quality improvements.
+Because older versions of the SDK may not receive the latest patch, bugfix, or support, we recommend always keeping it up to date as a part of your ongoing development lifecycle.

 Versioning recommendations